ObjectProfile/Spy2/README.md

 ![alt](screenshots/hapao-light.png)

 ----
-# Tutorial
+# Short Tutorial about Spy

 This short-tutorial assumes you have the complete installation of Spy, which includes Roassal3.
-The tutorial is about building a profiler that monitors the number of object creations for each class, and the number of times a method is executed.
+The tutorial is about building a _profiler_ that monitors the number of object creations for each class, and the number of times a method is executed.
 Afterward, a visualization is built to convey information gathered during an execution.

 ## Step 1 - Building a skeleton for the profiler
 We give the name `DynAnalyzer` to our profiler and the package `Spy2DemoProfiler` will contain all the related code.
 A skeleton is created by executing the following code in a playground: